MaterSim/AtomisticSimulation/lectures/lec_06.md

 - $\langle \Delta r^2(t) \rangle$ is the mean square displacement (MSD) of the particle after time  t .
 - $d$ is the number of spatial dimensions (e.g.,  d = 3  for 3D).
-- $t$ is time.

-Now, suppose we apply a small external force $F$ to the system (e.g., an electric field $E$ acting on a charged particle with charge $q$).
+<!Now, suppose we apply a small external force $F$ to the system (e.g., an electric field $E$ acting on a charged particle with charge $q$).
 The particle will respond to the applied force by moving with a drift velocity $v_d$ .

 From Newton’s second law $F = m \frac{dv}{dt}$, causing the particle to accelerate.
 However, in a system with thermal motion (e.g., Brownian motion), the particle reaches a steady-state drift velocity $v_d$ due to the balance between the external force and the opposing forces from random collisions with the surrounding particles,